rookie-ninja/rk-docs/docs/user-guide/web/grpc/custom-route.zh.md

 grpc:
   - name: greeter                   # Name of grpc entry
     port: 8080                      # Port of grpc entry
+#   gwPort: 8081                    # Optional, default: gateway port will be the same as grpc port if not provided
     enabled: true                   # Enable grpc entry
 ```